jtarkington77/sealed-box-ai-runbook/docs/safety-and-isolation.md

   - A separate, encrypted volume.
 - Make sure:
   - Only the RAG layer reads them.
-  - You don’t echo them back into logs.
+  - You don't echo them back into logs.

 ### 6.3 Logging awareness